Homeowners Insurance

 How to Choose a Home Insurance Company

-If you own a home, it’s critical to have a homeowners insurance policy to protect it.
-Homeowners insurance not only offers financial protection for your home and its contents, but it offers financial protection for liability cases, in the event someone suffers a personal injury or damage to their property while on your property.
+If you own a home, having a homeowners insurance policy to protect it is critical.
+Homeowners insurance provides financial protection for your home and its contents, and it covers liability exposure if someone suffers a personal injury or property damage while on your property.
 According to the Insurance Information Institute (III), approximately 93% of homeowners carry homeowners insurance, yet many are underinsured relative to the true replacement cost of their home.
-Choosing the right insurance company and coverage can be an overwhelming task.
-Here’s what you need to know about how to choose a home insurance company.
+Choosing the right insurance company and coverage can feel like an overwhelming task.
+Here’s what you need to know.

 Key Takeaways